 Find A Doctor Or Hospital In Your Network.

 Allergies don't only affect us as grown-ups, though!
-We interviewed a bunch of kids to find out their thoughts on allergies.
-Their adorable reactions inspire us to learn more about allergies and how we can help ourselves stay comfortable!
+We asked kids to tell us what they think about allergies.
+Their adorable reactions inspire us to learn more about ways we can help ourselves stay comfortable.